 If you are the custodial parent who is facing a request to modify child custody, consider whether the current practice has been working for both you and the non-custodial parent and the issues you want to address to continue the current practice.

 The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices California family law and California child custody and California guardianship.
 We represent clients in Sacramento, California and in Northern California with services they need and deserve when addressing California child custody, California guardianship of a minor child, and California move-away orders.
 Call now our Lawyer Hotline.
 We offer a free consultation to all new clients.
 Call now 916-443-1267 for your free consultation.

 Child Custody Current Practice

 Child custody current practice is a term that refers to the actual time that you and the other parent is spending with your children.
 Child custody current practice can be important when either parent seeks a court order for parenting time.
-The court will look at the Child custody current practice to determine how to fashion the court order for each parent’s parenting time.
+The court will look at the child custody current practice to determine how to fashion the court order for each parent’s parenting time.
 The time you spend with your children is the most significant factor a court considers when fashioning parenting plans.

 Reasonable efforts to maintain parenting time with a child is critical for a parent that moves out of the family home.
 Child custody laws in California do not permit a California family law judge to consider one parent’s absence or relocation from the family residence so long as: